Billing & Payment of Fees

 If a student fails to pay the account bill or any monies due by the scheduled due date, and fails to make acceptable payment arrangements to bring the account current, Charter Oak State College may refer delinquent accounts to a collection agency.
 Delinquent accounts may be reported to one or more of the national credit bureaus.

-Charter Oak State College began taking advantage of the Connecticut State Tax Intercept Program under Connecticut General Statue 12-742.
+Charter Oak State College utilizes the Connecticut State Tax Intercept Program under Connecticut General Statue 12-742.
 Under the law the Commissioner of Administrative Services is authorized to intercept State Refunds to offset debts or obligations owed to the State of Connecticut-Charter Oak State College.

-If a payment made to a student account is returned by the bank for any reason, it is the student’s responsibility repay the original amount of the payment plus a returned payment fee of $35.
+If a payment made to a student account is returned by the bank for any reason, it is the student’s responsibility to repay the original amount of the payment plus a returned payment fee.
 Multiple returned payments and/or failure to comply with the terms of any payment plan may result in cancellation of classes, suspension of eligibility to register for future classes, and loss of ability to pay by check/eCheck at Charter Oak State College.